LED Lamps

 Shadow-Free Mechanic Shop Lighting Solution

-Recently, a customer contacted Access Fixtures looking for a lighting solution in his Illinois auto detail and waxing shop.
-His primary goals, which are the goals of any auto body and detailing shop, were to achieve high light levels, consistent light levels, and to...
+The Problem A customer recently contacted Access Fixtures for a lighting solution in his Illinois auto detail and waxing shop.
+His primary goals, which are the goals of any auto body and detailing shop, were to achieve better lighting and consistent light levels and...

 Flicker-Free Lighting: Learn How & Why It Is Important